Haima Familia M5

-The Haima Familia M5 is a compact sedan produced in China since 2014 for the model year 2015 under the Familia (福美来) product series within the Haima brand and sold alongside the similarly sized Haima M6.
+The Haima Familia M5 is a compact sedan produced in China since 2014 for the 2015 model year under the Familia (福美来) product series within the Haima brand and sold alongside the similarly sized Haima M6.

 Overview

 Originally launched as the third generation Haima Family sedan, the model was later renamed to Haima Familia M5, replacing the Haima 3 or Haima Family compact cars.

 Debuting in late 2013 and officially launched in May 2014, the price range of the Haima Familia M5 ranges from 74,900 yuan to 118,900 yuan.

 Powertrain

 The Haima M5 is available with two then-new engines including a 1.6-litre engine with 125hp and 151nm, and a 1.5-litre turbo engine with 160hp and 210nm.
 The 1.6-litre engine is mated to a 6-speed manual transmission or a 6-speed automatic transmission, while the 1.5-litre turbo engine is only available with the 6-speed automatic transmission.